History of opium in China: Republican China

-The Nationalist Government under General Chiang Kai Shek during the Nanjing Decade (1928- 1937) followed contradictory opium policies.
-Chiang himself was morally opposed to opium use, but other government ministers saw opium as a source of much needed revenue.
-The government first attempted to reform the people into proper citizens to conform to the modern standards, then raised the official price, which discouraged a certain number of people, then sometimes shot the recidivists (strangely about one per county).
+The Nationalist Government under General Chiang Kai-shek during the Nanjing Decade (1928–1937) followed contradictory opium policies.
+Chiang himself was morally opposed to opium use, but other government ministers saw opium as a source of much-needed revenue.
+The government first attempted to dissuade its citizens from using opium through social reform, then raised the official price, which discouraged a certain number of people, then sometimes shot the recidivists (strangely about one per county).
 Chiang also turned to the Green Gang mob boss Du Yuesheng to head the Shanghai Opium Suppression Bureau.
-Remarked one American diplomat, "the real motive appears to be to increase revenues by drawing within the orbit of the Opium Suppression Bureau the opium traffic in the Settlement and French Concessions."
+One American diplomat remarked: "The real motive appears to be to increase revenues by drawing within the orbit of the Opium Suppression Bureau the opium traffic in the Settlement and French Concessions."
 Prohibition, that is, was a guise to extend the government opium monopoly.
 "Suppression" officials talked openly of their duty to realize more opium revenue for the government.

+In 1934 in the communist Shaan-Gan (Shaanxi Gansu) Border Region, the communist government sought to curtail opium.
+Peasants responded that they would leave the communist area for nationalist territory where they could cultivate and use opium.
+As a result, the communist government decided to tacitly permit opium in the region.

 During the Second Sino-Japanese War, to raise funds, the CCP in the Shaan-Gan-Ning Border Region cultivated and taxed opium (alias "特货", lit 'special good') production and dealing, selling to Japanese-occupied and Kuomintang provinces.
-According to Jonathan Marshall, Chongqing also regard opium as a key commodity in the smuggling from KMT controlled zone including Sichuan and Yunnan to Japanese occupied zone for compensating urgent government expeditions and military costing during protracted war era.
-To raise necessary revenue, Chongqing also permitted Shanghai Green Gang leader Du Yuesheng possessing many connections with Japanese controlled territory to manage opium smuggling business.
-Du's operation was under general Taili who took charge of anti-smuggling bureau’s supervision.
+By 1945, opium taxes generated over 40 percent of the CCP's revenue.
+According to Jonathan Marshall, Chongqing also regarded opium as a key commodity in the smuggling from KMT-controlled areas including Sichuan and Yunnan to the Japanese-occupied zone, revenues from which compensated urgent government expenditures and military costs during the Civil War.
+To raise necessary funds, Chongqing also permitted Shanghai Green Gang leader Du Yuesheng, who possessed many connections within Japanese-controlled territory, to manage the opium smuggling business.
+Du's operation was under general Taili, who took charge of the anti-smuggling bureau's supervision.